 The Region 2000 Services Authority manages municipal solid waste on behalf of Campbell County, the city of Lynchburg, Appomattox County, and Nelson County.
-The Authority is managing the Concord Turnpike landfills during its post-closure maintenance period and receiving waste at its Livestock Road facility near Rustburg.
-The Authority recently completed construction on Phase 5, providing capacity into 2029.
+The Authority is managing the Concord Turnpike landfill during its post-closure maintenance period and receiving waste at its Livestock Road facility near Rustburg.
+The Authority completed construction of Phase 5 in 2023, providing capacity into 2029.